joantolos/blog/content/blog/kataSongsAPI.md

 ## Performance tests

+### Gatling

+> _Gatling is a powerful open-source load testing solution.
+Gatling is designed for continuous load testing and integrates with your development pipeline.
+Gatling includes a web recorder and colorful reports._

 ### References:

 * _Photo by {{< url-link "Matt Artz" "https://unsplash.com/photos/pH6wLT6TVFc" >}} on {{< url-link "Unsplash" "https://unsplash.com" >}}_